zzalscv2/FFEA/doc/2-UserManual/2-Restarts.md

 Restarts {#ffea_restarts}
 =========================
-The FFEA runner has the possiblity to continue or extend a simulation that was completed or even crashed.
+The FFEA runner has the possibility to continue or extend a simulation that was completed or even crashed.
 In the case of ` calc_noise ` being enabled we take care that random number generator we use, [RngStreams](\ref technology), recovers the state of the last time step calculated, ensuring that unwanted